1972 Dollar Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The reverse features an adaptation of the Apollo 11 mission insignia, showing an eagle landing on the moon’s surface while clasping an olive branch.
 This design was based on the mission patch conceived by astronaut Michael Collins and others, representing both the historic lunar landing and the peaceful intentions of the mission.

 Above the eagle’s wing appears a depiction of Earth, showing the continents and the Caribbean region.
-The UNITED STATES OF AMERICA and the denomination surround the composition, along with the 13 stars.
-Finally, the required “E PLURIBUS UNUM” is above the eagle’s head.
+The shape of this Earth image — specifically how Florida, Cuba, and the Caribbean islands appear — is the single most important detail for identifying which of the three 1972 varieties you own.
+The UNITED STATES OF AMERICA and the denomination surround the composition, along with the 13 stars, and “E PLURIBUS UNUM” appears above the eagle’s head.

 Other Features Of The 1972 Dollar

 The copper-nickel clad circulation strikes measure 38.50 millimeters in diameter and weigh 22.70 grams.
-These coins feature a composition of 75% copper and 25% nickel outer layers bonded to a pure copper center, with a reeded edge.
+These coins feature a composition of 75% copper and 25% nickel outer layers bonded to a pure copper center, with a reeded edge of 198 individual reeds.

 The large size made the 1972 Eisenhower Dollar the same diameter as earlier silver dollar coins like the Morgan and Peace dollars, though slightly lighter in weight.